jpmorganchase/fusion/docs/index.md

 # Wecome to PyFusion #

-The PyFusion SDK simplifies your experience with the Fusion API in Python, taking care of credential and session management, efficient parallel data downloads and uploads, and metadata browsing and creation.
+The PyFusion SDK eases the consumption of the Fusion API in Python, taking care of credential and session management, efficient parallel data downloads and uploads, and metadata browsing and creation.

 ## What is Fusion?